Black Sash

-The Black Sash is a South African human rights organisation.
-It was founded in Johannesburg in 1955 as a non-violent resistance organisation for liberal white women.
+The Black Sash is a South African civil and Indigenous rights organisation.
+It was founded in Johannesburg in 1955 as a nonviolent resistance organisation against apartheid for liberal white women.

 Origins

 The Black Sash was founded on 19 May 1955 by six middle-class white women, Jean Sinclair, Ruth Foley, Elizabeth McLaren, Tertia Pybus, Jean Bosazza and Helen Newton-Thompson.
-The organisation was founded as the Women’s Defence of the Constitution League but was eventually shortened by the press as the Black Sash due to the women's habit of wearing black sashes at their protest meetings.
+The organisation was founded as the Women's Defence of the Constitution League but was eventually shortened by the press as the Black Sash due to the women's habit of wearing black sashes at their protest meetings.
 These black sashes symbolised the mourning for the South Africa Constitution.
 The founding members gathered for tea in Johannesburg before they decided to organise a movement against the Senate Act.
 They succeeded in holding a vigil of 2 000 women who marched from Joubert Park to the Johannesburg City Hall.